sandboxnu/graduatenu/README.md

 We use docker and prod builds for our production app.
 It is a good idea to test out whether the app builds and runs the way it would in production.

+NOTE: We don't support running the full stack production app locally yet.
+It can be done through NGIX, I am lazy.

 - To run just the frontend
   - `yarn frontend:docker:build` and `yarn frontend:docker:run`.
   - Visit the containerized frontend at port [4000](http://localhost:4000).